TDD-dw/TDDVendingMachine/README.md

 ### After the mob
   - The person who runs `mob done` will need to do a commit and push on the original group branch.
 This makes sure that all of the ensemble's work is available to the next group.

-## Local project setup
-- clone using SSH
-- Use your favorite IDE
-- `npm install`
-- `npm test` to ensure that the test are working

 # TDDVendingMachine
 Vending Machine Kata